EDMdesigner/email-generator-docs/document-settings/templatingLanguage.md

 This generator setting is used to set the template language for the `conditional` and `loop` elements.

-Currently supported template languages: `handlebars, liquid, mustache, mailchimp`.
+Currently supported template languages: `handlebars, liquid, mustache, mailchimp, acc`.

 For more information you can visit: